South African criminal law: Intoxication

 The court held that absolute drunkenness is not equivalent to insanity.
 The essential difference is that the drunk person, as a rule, voluntarily induces his condition, whereas the mentally ill person is the victim of a disease: "It is therefore not unreasonable to consider that the person who voluntarily becomes drunk is responsible for all such acts as flow from his having taken an excess of liquor."

 "To allow drunkenness to be pleaded as an excuse," wrote Wessels J, "would lead to a state of affairs repulsive to the community.
 It would follow that the regular drunkard would be more immune from punishment than the sober man."
+For another case, see S v B.

 In S v Johnson, the leading decision on intoxication prior to S v Chretien, an accused was found guilty of culpable homicide despite the fact that the court accepted the psychiatric evidence that the accused was so drunk that he did not know what he was doing at the time of the offence.
 This case therefore reaffirmed the principle in Bourke that voluntary drunkenness is no excuse.

 In Chetrien, the Appellate Division reconsidered Bourke and Johnson, and eradicated the traditional approach to voluntary intoxication.
 It firmly adopted a course based on legal principle.
 The facts were these: While under the influence of alcohol, Chetrien had driven his car into a crowd of people standing in the street.
 One was killed; five were injured.
 On charges of murder and attempted murder, the trial court found the accused guilty of culpable homicide, but acquitted him of attempted murder.